SaumyaDiwan-bmi/HW-11-Homework-BMI-/README.md

 - Note: The mean SBP is centered around 130 mmHg and mean DBP is centered around 75 mmHg
 ii:
--Data was split into training (80%) and testing (20%) -Initially experimentation was done with (https://github.com/SaumyaDiwan-bmi/HW-11-Homework-BMI-/blob/main/ROC%20curve%20initial%20with%20sex%20stratification.png) and without (https://github.com/SaumyaDiwan-bmi/HW-11-Homework-BMI-/blob/main/ROC%20curve%20initial%20without%20sex%20stratification.png )stratification based on sex while data was split to note if there is affect in performance ().
+-Data was split into training (80%) and testing (20%) -Initially experimentation was done with (https://github.com/SaumyaDiwan-bmi/HW-11-Homework-BMI-/blob/main/ROC%20curve%20initial%20with%20sex%20stratification.png) and without (https://github.com/SaumyaDiwan-bmi/HW-11-Homework-BMI-/blob/main/ROC%20curve%20initial%20without%20sex%20stratification.png ) stratification based on sex while data was split to note if there is affect in performance

 | Metric               | **Without Stratification**       | **With Stratification**          |
 | -------------------- | -------------------------------- | -------------------------------- |